- Zimbabwe has a high HIV prevalence. Unprotected heterosexual sex continues to be the main transmission route for new infections.

 Polygamous relationships are commonplace in Zimbabwe.
 According to 2011 data, 20% of those in such a relationship were living with HIV, compared to 16% of those in a monogamous relationship.100 However, a new national survey in 2015 did not include data on this.

 Legal and data collection barriers

 The illegal nature of sex work and homosexuality presents huge barriers for these populations in accessing HIV services to take care of their health.
-It also means that the country is unware of the demographics of people living with HIV, meaning targeted prevention, testing and treatment services are impossible.
-This allows HIV to continue as a public health issue when people who are living with HIV cannot access treatment to prevent onwards transmission.
+It also means that the country is unaware of the demographics of people living with HIV, meaning targeted prevention, testing and treatment services are impossible.
+If people who are living with HIV cannot access treatment to prevent onwards transmission, this allows HIV to continue as a public health issue.

 Stigma and discrimination

 Stigma and discrimination towards people living with HIV in Zimbabwe remains rife – with one study finding that 65% of people living with HIV had experienced some form of discrimination due to their HIV status.101

 Survey data from 2015 found 22% of women and 20% of men who were aware of HIV had discriminatory attitudes towards people living with HIV.
 Around 6% of women and 9% of men did not think children living with HIV should be allowed to attend school with children who are HIV negative.
 Additionally, 19% of women and 16% of men would not buy fresh vegetables from a shopkeeper with HIV.102